Car shipping from Dallas, TX to Washington, DC

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.

-When shipping your car from Dallas, TX to Washington, DC, you'll choose between two main options:
+When shipping your car from Dallas, TX to Washington, DC, you'll choose between two main transport methods: open and enclosed carriers.
+Understanding the differences helps you make the right decision for your vehicle and budget.

 Here's how it works: When you book your shipment, simply provide your preferred pickup address in Dallas and delivery address in Washington, DC.
-Our carrier will come directly to your home, office, or another location you choose to pick up your vehicle.
-When your car arrives on the East Coast, the driver will deliver it right to your door in DC.
+Our assigned carrier will come directly to your home, office, or another location of your choice to pick up your vehicle.
+When your car arrives on the East Coast, the driver will deliver it right to your door in the DC area.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.